DmytroSlesarenko/MyNotes/README.md

 Web application to creating text notes or checklist.
 Users can create a personal account, where they can create notes and save for itself.

+At the beginning, please open file database.sql  by way (src/main/resources/database.sql) and create local database.

 Log in page.
 ![img.png](ReadmeImages/img.png)